FunnyWolf/Viper/docs/en/guide/os_optimization.md

-# Optimized configuration of the operating system
+# OS Optimization

-Configuring the following configuration in VPS helps improve Viper performance
+The following configurations in the VPS can help improve Viper performance.

 ```shell
 sysctl -w net.ipv4.tcp_timestamps=0